jakobwesthoff/hammerspoon-config/README.md

 ## Modules

-Currently the following of my modules are port of the repository:
+Currently the following of my modules are part of the repository:

 - **PushToTalk**: A simple push-to-talk interface.
 - **KeystrokeToApp**: Send specific keystrokes always to a certain app
+- **WindowLayouts**: Define Layouts of windows on different screens, which may be activated by hotkeys or a menubar icon.

 ## License